allenluce/mmap-object/README.md

-# Shared Memory Objects
+# One object, many processes

 [![Build Status](https://travis-ci.org/allenluce/mmap-object.svg?branch=master)](https://travis-ci.org/allenluce/mmap-object)

-Super-fast file-based sharing of Javascript objects among multiple processes.

 This module maps Javascript objects into shared memory for simultaneous access by different Node processes running on the same machine.
-Shared memory is loaded via [mmap](https://en.wikipedia.org/wiki/Mmap).
+Shared memory is loaded via [mmap](https://en.wikipedia.org/wiki/Mmap) and persists on disk after closing.
 Object access is mediated by Boost's unordered map class for speedy accesses.

 Data is lazily loaded as needed so opening even a huge file takes no time at all.